 Summary: Estate planning involves, in large part, providing for those that matter most to you.
 To make sure your plan can accomplish this, you must plan to provide for the security of your estate planning documents.
 Having a plan that cannot be located can lead to many problematic consequences, such as added expense or the courts distributing your assets in a manner not consistent with your true wishes.
 To avoid this, make sure not only that you keep your documents in a safe place, but that you communicate the location of your plan, and how to access it, to the people who will need to know.

-cannot be found, the court will decide what happens to your assets.
+will cannot be found, the court will decide what happens to your assets.
 If the court receives enough evidence, it may, in some cases, order your estate probated in accordance with the missing will.
-In many situations, though, the court will view
+In many situations, though, the court

-the inability to produce the original will as proof that you intentionally destroyed it, which means that you revoked it.
-Unless you also created another valid will previously, the court will distribute your assets in accordance with the intestacy
+will view the inability to produce the original will as proof that you intentionally destroyed it, which means that you revoked it.
+Unless you also created another valid will previously, the court will distribute your assets in accordance

 If your plan includes one or more trusts, note that they are not required to be submitted to the courts when you die.
 Nevertheless, you should make sure that these documents, along with your powers of attorney and living will, are kept someplace